2020 Texas Rangers Depth Chart

 The AL West is the most resurgent divisions in baseball.
-The Houston Astros claimed the World Series title in 2017, leaving the other team from Texas on the outside looking in.
-The conclusion of 2018 will mark the second straight year the Rangers have failed to reach the post-season.
+The Houston Astros continue to dominate, leaving the other team from Texas on the outside looking in.
+The conclusion of 2019 will mark the third straight year the Rangers have failed to reach the post-season.
 The roster make-up features tempered expectations as there are few transactions bringing fresh faces into the organization.
 The team has depleted a bulk of their pitching core, which has left management scratching their heads trying to figure what the next step is for this team.

 |Catcher||Jose Trevino||Jeff Mathis|